Past EventsSee coming events

 Develop the statistical knowledge required to better understand today’s cancer clinical trials!

 This course will provide a greater understanding of the statistical principles whilst avoiding too technical formulations.
-With this course, the attendees will be better equipped to design their own clinical research, work in a multidisciplinary team involving statisticians and to critically appraise the scientific value of published research.
+Attendees will be better equipped to design their own clinical research, work in a multidisciplinary team involving statisticians and to critically appraise the scientific value of published research.

 This course is aimed at non-statisticians who work in clinical research or at statisticians with little or no experience in clinical trials.

-More information on the course website
+More information on the course website.

 Annual Conference 2021 of the European Forum for Good Clinical Practice

 2020 and 2021 have changed the public’s and researchers’ attitude on value of clinical research and its transparency.
 Both used to be a ”Nice to have” and subject to good intentions but our experiences during the COVID-19 pandemic showed us the fundamental need for and benefits of clinical research excellence and reliable transparency for understanding the situation, making decisions and handling our way of living.
 We have also experienced a quantum leap in public interest in clinical research, biomedical research topics, methodologies and results.